Finding a therapist can be challenging. And finding the right therapist can seem really difficult, especially if it's your first time.

 Example: With the help of a therapist/counsellor, I'd like to overcome my sleep problems, cope with stress from work, or improve my relationships.

 Photo by Marcos Paulo Prado on Unsplash

-Services: what kind of therapy do they offer? what is their specialty?
+Services: What kind of therapy do they offer?
+What is their specialty?
 Do they offer virtual sessions?